sarakh1999/Embedded-Web-Server/README.md

 Ghazal Shenavar 97101897

-Important Note:
+## Note:

 I couldn't fork the main repository of our group project because it's repository (Sharif Embedded Systems) is private.
-So in this repository contributions are not defined.
+So, in this repository contributions are not defined.

 ## List of contents
 - [Setup Project](#setup-project)